Visit international museums with Drs Kaldenbach!

-What did I not mention -> and still yummi to visit:
+What did I not list -> and also wonderful to visit:

-In Essen: Folkwang museum and Zeche Zollverein industrial archaeology, with XXL heavy industry machines and more.
-VERY nice.
+In Essen: Folkwang museum for fine art - and Zeche Zollverein for industrial archaeology, with XXL heavy industry machines and more.
+VERY cool.

 Hombroich: sleek architecture containing modern art & Japanese scrolls in Langen Foundation and 1 Km further on a large open air landscape park Museum Insel Hombroich, with surprising buildings full of sculpture.
 You will feel like Indiana Jones.